 The legend of Veronika Desinićka (Veronica of Desenice) dates back to the 15th century.
-It is a love story between poor girl Veronika from Desinić, Hrvatsko Zagorje, and count Fridrik (Frederick), son of count Herman Celjski who often stayed in his father’s castle of Veliki Tabor.
+It is a love story between poor girl Veronika from Desinić in Hrvatsko Zagorje and count Fridrik (Frederick), a son of count Herman Celjski who often stayed in his father’s castle of Veliki Tabor.

-Count Herman was terrified by his behavior, so he had his son-in-law Zigmund (Sigmund) (a Hungarian-Croatian king) sentence Fridrik to death.
-Fridrik’s sister, queen Barbara came to his defense, so Zigmund instead pardoned him and sent him to Celje, Slovenia where he was imprisoned for 5 years.
+Count Herman was terrified by his behavior, so he had his son-in-law Zigmund (Sigmund), a Hungarian-Croatian king, sentence Fridrik to death.
+Fridrik’s sister, queen Barbara, came to his defense, so Zigmund instead pardoned him and sent him to Celje in Slovenia, where he was imprisoned for 5 years.

 In the meantime, Herman captured Veronika in Ojstrica, Slovenia, and accused her of being a witch in front of the court in Celje.
 He claimed she put a spell on his son to get their fortune.

 The reasonable court set her free due to a lack of evidence.
 Furious Herman captured Veronika again, this time in Veliki Tabor, then ordered his servants to drown her.
 Veronika was entombed into the wall between the central tower and the entrance to the Veliki Tabor castle.

 It is believed that Veronika’s spirit still wanders the Desinić region, especially the old Veliki Tabor castle, which is seen as the eternal tomb of unhappy love.